FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 Adoption of Minutes

-Circulated, copy of draft Minutes of the following Meetings:--- 2
+Circulated, copy of draft Minutes of the following Meetings:
+---
+2

 (a)